 If this list of thoughts had never occurred to you, you're in good company.
 For decades the housing industry hasn't been able to make sense of them either.
 And why should they?
 Fuller's complaints seem so off-the-wall, it's no wonder that so many thought he was out of his mind.
 Nobody cared how much a house weighed.
 What difference did it make?
 In fact, people wanted a heavy house to provide strength, so they wouldn't get blown away by winds like those trailer homes always were.
 People didn't want houses that moved; if they did, they could buy a tent or trailer.
-Houses with square corners were solid, easier to build, and could be naturally divided into pleasing, rectangular rooms.
-Finally, the very idea of prefabricated houses sounded too much like a cheap, disposable house.
+Houses with square comers were solid, easier to build, and could be naturally divided into pleasing, rectangular rooms.
+Finally, the very idea of prefabricated houses sounded too much Eke a cheap, disposable house.
 If you wanted quality you had to pay for it.
 Didn't it make sense that a house built into the ground, right on the spot, would last longer?

-Fuller, however, insisted that his questions were important.
+Buckminster Fuller recounting his childhood to an audience at Harvard University Science Center in 1977.
+'D^Fuller, however, insisted that his questions were important.
 The questions led to the invention of spectacular geodesic domes so strong they could stand up to the strongest wind, yet so light they could be transported by helicopter.
 His ideas of radical new houses were in turn part of a grander scheme.
-For what Buckminster Fuller really had in mind was a plan to save the human race and lift mankind to a bold new future that overflowed with plenty of everything for everyone in the world. - trying to make sense of Fuller's questions, without even getting into the answers!
+For what Buckminster Fuller reaUy had in mind was a plan to save the human race and Eft mankind to a bold new future that overflowed with plenty of everything for everyone in the world.
+It's not easy to understand what domes have to do with saving the world.
+It's hard enough trying to make sense of Fuller's questions, without even getting into the answers!
 At times, Fuller's brain seemed to be like a satellite which had broken away from all the other satellites in an orbit and went whirring off into space on its own.